tusifpk/VoxT-GNN/README.md

 PLEASE NOTE: For the voxel-based methods, the point clouds are randomly sampled, which results in some deviation in the prediction outcomes for each instance.
 However, the deviation is not expected to be too large.
 This is a normal phenomenon.

-The performance (using 11 recall poisitions) on KITTI validation set is as follows(single-stage):
+The performance (using 11 recall poisitions) on KITTI validation set is as follows(single-stage,v=0.18,k=5):
 ```
 Car  AP@0.70, 0.70, 0.70:
-bev  AP:90.16, 88.10, 86.84
-3d   AP:88.88, 78.54, 77.60
+3d   AP:88.32, 77.73, 76.74

 Pedestrian AP@0.50, 0.50, 0.50:
-bev  AP:69.03, 63.65, 58.51
 3d   AP:67.23, 60.63, 55.40

 Cyclist AP@0.50, 0.50, 0.50:
-bev  AP:91.95, 72.59, 69.92
 3d   AP:90.75, 70.13, 65.70
 ```

 The performance (using 40 recall poisitions) on the KITTI test set (two-stage).
-In two-stage models are not suitable to directly report results on KITTI test set, please use slightly lower score threshold and train the models on all or 90% training data to achieve a desirable performance on KITTI test set.
+In two-stage models are not suitable to directly report results on KITTI test set, please use slightly lower score threshold and train the models on all or 90% training data to achieve a desirable performance on KITTI test set.(VoxT-GNN combined with Voxel R-CNN，K=5)
 ```
 Car  AP@0.70, 0.70, 0.70:
-bev  AP: 94.52 88.63 86.04
-3D   AP: 90.26 81.53 77.07
+3D   AP: 90.14 81.35 76.70

 Pedestrian AP@0.50, 0.50, 0.50:
-bev  AP: 54.30 48.12 45.84
-3D   AP: 51.30 44.80 41.70
+3D   AP: 47.56 40.51 38.29

 Cyclist AP@0.50, 0.50, 0.50:
-bev  AP: 84.30 71.53 64.90
-3D   AP: 82.84 67.88 60.42
+3D   AP: 83.93 68.50 62.02
 ```
-The above results are obtained from the optimal combination of voxel size, hidden code L, and k-NN k-value.
-In addition, due to the voxel based method, each sampling point is random, so the results may vary during each training or testing.
+Due to the voxel based method, each sampling point is random, so the results may vary during each training or testing.

 ### 5. Train